The Graduates 2019

-The Graduates is our chance is showcase the most exciting students graduating from UK art and design courses, presenting a range of talented graphic designers, photographers, illustrators and more.
+The Graduates is our chance to showcase the most exciting students graduating from all creative courses, presenting a range of talented graphic designers, photographers, illustrators and more.

 Applications for The Graduates are now open and will close on 24 June.
 If you’re graduating or have graduated from a creative bachelors (or equivalent) course in 2019 we want to hear from you!